 Advice for healthcare workers where parents/patients have concerns about immunisation in general practice

-- Individuals and carers should be informed that, despite the COVID-19 pandemic, starting and completing routine childhood immunisations on time remain important
+- Parents, carers, and patients may be worried they or their baby or child may be exposed to COVID-19 when attending for vaccination.
+Individuals and carers should be informed that, despite the COVID-19 pandemic, starting and completing routine childhood immunisations on time is important

 - The much-reduced incidence of infections such as invasive pneumococcal and meningococcal disease has only come about because of high levels of vaccination.
-To prevent resurgence, infants need protecting through vaccination
+To prevent resurgence, it is important that infants continue to be protected through vaccination

 - Pertussis still circulates at elevated levels and pregnant women must continue to be offered the pertussis vaccine, and their babies vaccinated against this and other infections from 8 weeks of age

-- Practices should reassure individuals that the most up-to-date guidance on maintaining social distance in the waiting room (e.g. separating individuals by 2 metres) and decontamination of premises and equipment is being strictly followed in line with Public Health England (PHE) guidance on infection prevention and control (IPC)
+- Providers should reassure individuals that the most up-to-date guidance on maintaining social distance in waiting areas and decontamination of premises and equipment is being strictly followed in line with PHE guidance on infection prevention and control (IPC)

 - Further information on COVID-19 precautions for primary care is available.